sei-aschlackman/crucible-dev/README.md

 ## Known issues

-- Despite the fact that we've added Aspire as an extension in the devcontainer environment, it doesn't install automatically.
-If you rebuild your container, you'll need to manually install the extension using VS Code's Extensions pane.
-(This extension has also, at times, randomly disappeared from the Extension registry.
-No, we don't understand that either.)
-- While this reliably happens with Aspire's extension, it seems to occasionally happen with other extensions (e.g. C#).
+- Some extensions (e.g. C#) very rarely seem to fail to install in the container's VS Code environment.
 If you see weird intellisense behavior or have compilation/debugging problems, ensure all extensions in the `devcontainers.json` file are installed in your container.